-In our opinion, the financial statements of the funds on pages 6 to 21:
+In our opinion, the financial statements of the funds on pages 6 to 22:

-present fairly in all material respects the funds financial position as at 31 March 2022 and its financial performance and cash flows for the period from 9 December 2021 to 31 March 2022 (the 'period') in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+present fairly, in all material respects the fund's financial position as at 31 March 2023 and its financial performance and cash flows for the year ended on that date in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
 We have audited the accompanying financial statements which comprise:

-- the statement of financial position as at 31 March 2022; - the statements of comprehensive income, changes in funds attributable to unit holders and cash flows for the period then ended; and - notes, including a summary of significant accounting policies.
+- the statement of financial position as at 31 March 2023; - the statements of comprehensive income, changes in funds attributable to unit holders and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.